Smashing-Tech/Smash-Hit-Blender-Tools/README.md

+# Smash Hit Blender Tools is now Shatter for Blender!
+[Please see the new repo here.](https://github.com/Shatter-Team/Shatter)

 # Smash Hit Tools for Blender

 **Smash Hit Tools for Blender** is an addon for Blender that allows the creation of segments (parts of levels) for the mobile game *Smash Hit*.
 Currently, it can handle boxes, obstacles, decals and water to the degree that it should be possible to create segments which look official.